squidfunk/mkdocs-material/docs/setup/setting-up-navigation.md

 desirable to increase the overall width of the content area, or even make it stretch to the entire available space.

-This can easily be achieved with an [additional stylesheet][36] and a few lines of CSS:
+This can easily be achieved with an [additional style sheet][36] and a few lines of CSS:

 === "Increase width"